2015 Hall of Fame Slate of 8 Selected - Your Feedback Requested

 David "Buzz" Ellsworth

 A defensive monster with an ever-burning desire for marquee match-ups and game-changing blocks, David "Buzz" Ellsworth had a national reputation for taking on and shutting down the best offensive players on the best teams.
-He was also known for playing with honor, integrity and a wide-open heart, earning him iconic stature in the ultimate community.
-In 1981, Buzz left college and moved west to California to try out for the Santa Barbara Condors.
-Six months later, he was a national champion and starting defensive stopper on the star-filled team.
-Moving back east in 1984, Buzz played a major role for Boston’s Titanic from 1985-1987 and led Zoo Disc to a national collegiate championship in 1986.
-A true "Iron Man" of ultimate, Buzz played in his first Regionals in 1980 with his UMass college team, Zoo Disc, and last year, competed for the national championship with his grandmasters team, YomoFogOho.
-He is the only "quadruple" division Nationals title holder on record (college, open, masters and grandmasters champion).
+He was also known for playing with honor, integrity, and a wide-open heart, earning him iconic stature in the Ultimate community.
+In 1981, Buzz left college and moved west to California to try out for the Santa Barbara Condors; 6 months later he was a national champion and starting defensive stopper on the star-filled team.
+Moving back east in 1984, Buzz played a major role for Boston Titanic from 1985-1987, and led Zoo Disc to a national collegiate championship in 1986.
+A true "Iron Man" of Ultimate, Buzz played his first regionals in 1980 with his UMASS college team, Zoo Disc, and in 2014, competed for the national championship with the Grandmasters team, Yomofogoho.
+He is the only "quadruple" division nationals title holder on record (College, Open, Masters, and Grandmasters champion).